shulale/SPAC/README.md

 # SPAC - Special Purpose Acquisition Contract
-ICO structure to fund and participate in value creation of Blockchain adoption in real economy.
+ICO based structure to fund and participate in value creation of Blockchain adoption in real economy.

-Concept based on investment funds structuring that allow public investors to invest in private equity transactions executed by merging with or acquiring a company with the proceeds of fund’s initial public offering.
+Based on investment funds structuring that allow public investors to invest in private equity transactions executed by merging with or acquiring a company with the proceeds of fund’s initial public offering.
 Modifications to crypto SPAC are proposed to account for cryptocurrency environment.

 Proposed structure incentivizes the following outcomes:
 To fund adoption of blockchain in certain niche through acquisition of the existing market player To grow value of the acquired assets via use of proceeds and capturing blockchain-related synergies adopted by acquired player